iPlumb3r/BizApp-Spec-Methodo/1_Activities/A2/ReadMe_EN.md

 * What does it represent?

 ## Mantra
-Perhaps the best advice for this activity is this:
+Perhaps the best advice for this activity is this :
 > Focus on capturing the "real" __subjects__ of the knowledge domain...
 ... and not the __objects__ that represent them!